focai-acc/focElizaRFC/README.md

 # focEliza RFC

-**focEliza Request for Comments (RFC)** is a collection of concepts, protocols, programs, and standards related to Fully On-Chain ElizaOS.
+**focEliza Request for Comments (RFC)** is a collection of concepts, component designs, protocols, and standards related to Fully On-Chain ElizaOS.
 RFCs encourage developers, researchers, and the community to engage in discussions and propose improvements, aiming to establish widely applicable on-chain components for ElizaOS.